 Skaggs PACE Program

-Students participate in PACE based upon the results of standardized tests and observation / performance in the classroom.
-Parents, teachers, and/or students may make referrals for PACE assessment by completing the appropriate referral packet and returning it to the campus Gifted Specialist by the stated deadline.
+Students participate in PACE based on the results of standardized tests and observation/performance in the classroom.
+Parents, teachers, and/or students may make referrals for PACE assessment by completing the appropriate referral packet and returning it to the campus Gifted Specialist by October 20th by 5 PM.

 The referral packet can be found online at www.pisd.edu/giftededucation.

 While all students requiring gifted and advanced services receive differentiated lessons in the general education classroom, the elementary PACE program is a pull-out program.
 Participating students step out of the general education classroom for a defined period of time that increases as the student moves through the grade levels.
-During this time, students are exposed to district designed curriculum based on the academic and developmental needs and attributes of the individual.
-In the general education classroom, PACE students are clustered together in groups of 4-10 students and are taught by teachers trained according to state standards for general education teachers of students requiring gifted services.
+During this time, students are exposed to district-designed curriculum based on the individual's academic and developmental needs and attributes.
+In the general education classroom, PACE students are clustered together in groups of 4-10 students.
+They are taught by teachers trained according to state standards for general education, teachers of students requiring gifted services.